Want to get my easy to follow Tech Tips in your email?

 2 – All the recipients (thus far) have reported that they do in fact shop at Walmart’s website, indicating that the scammers appear to be targeting actual Walmart online customers instead of the public at large as is usually the case.

-All of this has me wondering if there has been some type of data breach.
-If so, I’m sure we’ll hear about it soon enough.
-Of course this could just be a coincidence, but who knows?
+All of this has me wondering if there has been some type of data breach, but there’s no way to know at this point.

-Be that as it may, if anyone receiving this message clicks on the link, they’ll end up downloading a malicious file that grants the scammer back-door access to their computer.
+Bottom line: If someone receiving this message clicks on the link, they’ll end up downloading a malicious file that grants the hacker back-door access to their computer.
 And you know how those things always end up.

-Bottom line: If you receive one of these emails you now know that it’s a scam.
-DO NOT click the link in the message or attempt to respond to the message in any way.
+If you happen to end up receiving one of these emails, DO NOT click the link in the message or attempt to respond to the message in any way.

 Instead, log into your account at Walmart.com and report the message to Customer Service.

-If you happen to receive this message and you have never shopped at the Walmart website, please let me know about it.
+If you happen to receive this message and you have never shopped at Walmart’s website, please let me know about it.